 The second position accordingly went to the strongest performing female candidate, corporate and finance lawyer Abigail Boyd.
 However, the situation was complicated by the preference distribution that pushed Boyd ahead of incumbent Dawn Walker, who filled Jan Barham's vacancy in 2017 after a narrow and contested preselection win over Kelly Marks.
 Walker got most of the preferences from Buckingham's surplus, but Boyd drew most of those from Shoebridge, which was the larger.
 When the party organisation resolved that Buckingham's withdrawal should be dealt with by simply elevating Walker from number four to the vacant number three, Walker lodged an unsuccesful protest with the support of her moderate backers, saying the matter should instead be dealt with through a full preference recount.
 This would have availed Walker of most of Buckingham's vote, presumably allowing her to take second place.

-One of the most intriguing aspects of the election is the candidacy of Mark Latham, who will lead a One Nation ticket that also includes Rod Roberts, a former policeman based in Goulburn.
+The latter include the resurgent One Nation, who have thrown a wild card into the deck by endorsing former federal Labor leader Mark Latham.
 Latham's tenure as a federal politician ran from 1994 to 2005, when he held the seat of Werriwa for Labor, and he served as leader from December 2003 to the end of his parliamentary career.
 His alienation from the party was cemented with the publication later in 2005 of The Latham Diaries, in which he sharply criticised the party's factions and most of its leading figures.
 The subsequent evolution of his political views was characterised by growing hostility to the left, and he welcomed the election of Donald Trump in November 2016.
 Latham joined the Liberal Democrats in May 2017, prompting speculation that he would use the party as a vehicle to enter state parliament, partly through a desire to avail himself of parliamentary privilege.
 However, suggestions that policy differences were leading him to consider other offers were borne out when he was announced as One Nation's candidate in November.
+The second candidate on the One Nation ticket is Rod Roberts, a former policeman based in Goulburn.

 Liberal Democrats Senator David Leyonhjelm may have had other ideas in any case, as he announced in December that he was leaving the Senate to run for the Legislative Council.
 Leyonhjelm was elected in 2013 with considerable assistance from his first placement on an enormous Senate ballot paper and confusion between his own party's name and that of the Liberal Party.
 He was then able to win re-election courtesy of the lower quota at the 2016 double dissolution election, at which he secured a three-year term by winning the state's twelfth and final seat.
 He announced his intention to move to state politics in December, presumably having calculated that the lower quota in the Legislative Council gave him a better chance of maintaining his political career than another shot at the Senate.

 The lead Christian Democratic Party candidate is Paul Green (left), this being an off cycle for Fred Nile, who remains in parliament at the age of 84.
-Green is a former mayor of Shoalhaven who entered parliament at the 2011 election.
+Green is a former mayor of Shoalhaven who has held his upper house seat since the 2011 election.